Duxter7/GA-English-Notes/IT English 4 (B1).md

 ## 08-04-2025

-You have to work = You gotta work = You've gotta work You must work
+You have to work = You gotta work = You've gotta work = You must work

+You should stop smoking
+You should stop to smoke